 The Formal Story

-Patricia Smiley is the author of four novels featuring amateur sleuth Tucker Sinclair.
+Los Angeles-based writer Patricia Smiley is the author of four novels featuring amateur sleuth Tucker Sinclair.
 Pacific Homicide (November 2016) is the first in a new series about LAPD homicide detective Davie Richards and is based on her fifteen years as a volunteer and a Specialist Reserve Officer for the Los Angeles Police Department.
 Other novels in the series are Outside the Wire (November 2017) and The Second Goodbye, which is set for release on December 8, 2018.
 Patty's short fiction has appeared in Ellery Queen Mystery Magazine and Two of the Deadliest, an anthology edited by Elizabeth George.
-She has taught writing at various conferences in the U.S. and Canada and also served on the Board of Directors for the Southern California chapter of Mystery Writers of America and as president of Sisters in Crime/Los Angeles.
-She lives in Los Angeles where she is working on the third novel in the Pacific Homicide series.
+She has taught writing at various conferences in the U.S. and Canada and also served as vice president for the Southern California chapter of Mystery Writers of America and as president of Sisters in Crime/Los Angeles.

 The Informal Story

 I was born in a smallish agricultural town in Washington State, where my mother taught me to love books and where I fell in love with mysteries while on my first adventure with Trixie Beldon.
 After moving on to Hammett, Chandler, and Christie, I moved on to college where I majored in Drama but graduated with a degree in Sociology because acting is fun but sociology is practical.

 In my first job out of college, I worked in juvenile detention where I learned to cuss and be paranoid.
 After four years of honing my skills, I snagged a job at the Washington State Legislature where my cussing and especially my paranoia came in handy.

 Returning to Seattle, I accepted a job in management for a major cruise line where I learned to say, "You're in the wrong city.
 The ship leaves from Vancouver, Canada, not Vancouver, Washington."